bylaws- updated 2024

 Section 1: ELIGIBILITY AND VOTING RIGHTS

 Any member who is sixteen years of age or older and is in good standing may be considered for any at-large membership on the Board.
-Any member who is eighteen years or older may be considered for a position on the Executive Council.
+Any member who is eighteen years or older may be considered for a position on the Executive Boardl.
 Only members in good standing may vote at these elections or on any other issue or petition put before the membership.
 A member in good standing shall mean any member who has no outstanding debts to EHSYF.
 Any member in good standing under 18 is not eligible to vote but will have a proxy vote from the parent or guardian who signed his or her membership form.

 Section 2: NOMINATIONS

 The President shall form a three person nominating committee, made up of members in good standing that will present a slate of candidates to be on ballot to the full membership no later than one week prior to the final membership meeting of the production year, to be held following the final performance of the season.
 The nominating committee will hold at least one open meeting to hear from interested members and gather information to aid them in presenting the slate, one person per office.
 Once the nominating committee has presented the slate of candidates to the membership at the final meeting, the President shall dissolve and dismiss the committee.
 Additional candidates may be nominated from the floor at the final membership meeting.
 The nominations must be made by a member in good standing.
-Members of the nominating committee should not on the ballot.
+Members of the nominating committee should not be on thenot on the ballot.

 Section 3: TERM OF OFFICE